Strategic Roadmapping Workshop

 In this two-day workshop, teams collaborate to create a product (or portfolio) roadmap.
 The workshop combines top-down strategy definition with bottom-up planning to help balance strategic bets and user needs with the necessary support and small feature development required to keep the lights on.
-In the end, you have a 12-18 month product roadmap and a clear definition of a path forward for further product validation and learning.
+In the end, you have a 12-18 month roadmap and a clear definition of a path forward for further product validation and learning.

 This workshop immerses participants in techniques and activities that help teams visualize, organize, and sequence the mountain of requests and ideas that are piling up.
-Through practices like collaborative framing, work in progress (WIP) visualization, affinity product roadmapping, persona development, value stream/opportunity mapping, and more, you determine the most strategic things to build and subsequently, create a product horizon that delivers value and fuels product learning.
+Through practices like collaborative framing, work in progress (WIP) visualization, affinity mapping, persona development, value stream/opportunity mapping, and more, you determine the most strategic things to build and subsequently, create a product horizon that delivers value and fuels product learning.

 By the end of the workshop you will have: